 Summary

-This paper provides the first comparative empirical analysis of how six major social media platforms (YouTube, Meta, TikTok, Twitter/X, Snapchat, and LinkedIn) allocate human content moderators across languages, leveraging transparency disclosures mandated by the EU’s Digital Services Act.
-By combining DSA-reported moderator counts with independently constructed estimates of content volume per language, the authors document substantial cross-lingual disparities: smaller platforms leave millions of EU users without any moderator for their national language, and across platforms, Global South languages (Spanish, Portuguese, Arabic) receive far fewer moderators per unit of content than English — ranging from 55% of English’s allocation on YouTube down to just 7.5% on Twitter/X. The authors argue that current DSA transparency requirements, while a meaningful step, remain insufficient for independent accountability and should be strengthened and globalized.
+This paper offers the first comparative empirical analysis of how six major social media platforms — YouTube, Meta, TikTok, Twitter/X, Snapchat, and LinkedIn — allocate human content moderators across languages, leveraging transparency data mandated by the EU’s Digital Services Act.
+The authors document substantial cross-lingual disparities in both language coverage (whether any moderators exist) and intensity (moderators relative to content volume).
+They find that smaller platforms leave millions of EU users without moderation in their national language, and that languages predominantly spoken in the Global South — Arabic, Spanish, Portuguese — receive consistently fewer moderators per unit of content than English.
+The paper argues that current DSA reporting, while a pivotal advance, is insufficient for independent scrutiny, and calls for globally inclusive transparency requirements.

 Key Contributions

-- Concrete policy recommendations for richer transparency reporting (content volume per language, workload capacity, harmful-content prevalence) and extending such obligations beyond the EU.
+• Concrete policy recommendations: reporting content volume per language, moderator workload capacity, harmful-content prevalence, and extending transparency obligations beyond the EU.

 Methods

-The authors collected moderator counts per language from DSA transparency reports (Summer 2023–Fall 2024), averaged across reporting periods, and treated unreported EU languages as zero.
-To normalize by content volume, they used the TwitterDay dataset (375M tweets) for Twitter/X and a random sample of ~26,000 YouTube videos for YouTube, identifying languages via fastText calibrated through isotonic regression against native-speaker annotations.
-Bootstrap resampling (1,000 iterations) produced confidence intervals.
-Twitter user locations were mapped to countries via the Google Geocoding API, and DSA-reported EU country-level user counts were combined with the UN geoscheme to estimate users left without national-language moderation.
+The authors collected per-language moderator counts from DSA-mandated transparency reports (Summer 2023–Fall 2024) for the six platforms, averaging across reporting periods and treating non-reported EU languages as having zero moderators.
+To normalize counts by content volume, they built independent representative datasets — the TwitterDay corpus (375M tweets from a single day in 2022) and a random sample of ~26,000 YouTube videos.
+Language identification used fastText, with inference scores calibrated via isotonic regression against native-speaker annotations, and bootstrap resampling (1,000 samples) to estimate per-language counts with confidence intervals.
+Twitter/X user locations were mapped to countries via the Google Geocoding API, and DSA-reported EU user counts were used to estimate how many users lack moderators for their national language.

 Findings

-- YouTube, Meta, and TikTok cover nearly all EU official languages with at least some moderators; Twitter/X, LinkedIn, and Snapchat have major blind spots, particularly in Southern, Eastern, and Northern Europe.
+• YouTube, Meta, and TikTok cover nearly all EU official languages; Twitter/X, LinkedIn, and Snapchat have multiple blind spots, especially in Southern, Eastern, and Northern Europe.

-- On Twitter/X, only Bulgarian and German receive more moderators than English relative to content volume; Italian and Bulgarian have similar moderator counts despite Italian content being 78× more prevalent.
+• On Twitter/X, only Bulgarian and German have more moderators than English relative to content volume; Italian and Bulgarian have similar counts despite Italian content being 78× more prevalent.

-- On Twitter/X, Portuguese, Arabic, and Spanish receive only 7–9% of English’s moderator-per-content allocation.
+• On Twitter/X, Portuguese, Arabic, and Spanish receive just 9%, 7%, and 7% of English’s per-content allocation respectively.

-- Global South languages average 55% of English’s allocation on YouTube but only 7.5% on Twitter/X.
+• Global South languages average 55% of English’s allocation on YouTube down to 7.5% on Twitter/X.

 Connections